 When Brooke Budke discovered she had melanoma, she could barely believe her ears.
 She remembers her doctor's words.
 "Your results are malignant," he told her.
 "You have cancer."

 She stood in shock, with little idea what to do next.
-"I was terrified," says Budke, a 32-year-old who lives in Leawood, KS, and is an executive at Title Boxing Club.
+"I was terrified," says Budke, a 32-year-old who lives in Leawood, KS, and works as an executive at Title Boxing Club.

 No matter how you get the news, it's normal to feel overwhelmed at first.
 Sit down and take a breath.
 Give yourself time to absorb what you've heard.
 Then you'll be able to plan your next steps.